-- Begin promptly at 8: 30 am in the Linam Room (old Braine Room) - Morning devotion and prayer - Introductory lecture presentation (Dr. Naugle) - Seminar conversation on the text for the day - Fifteen minute break beginning at 10: 00 am - Seminar conversation continued - Summary of issues (Dr. Naugle) - Personal applications - Institutional implications - Brief orientation to next week's discussion (Dr. Naugle) - Conclude sharply at 12 noon - Special Institute lunches provided on May 30 and August 1
+- Begin promptly at 8: 30 am in the Linam Room (old Braine Room) - Morning devotion and prayer - Introductory lecture presentation (Dr. Naugle) - Seminar conversation on the text for the day - Fifteen minute break beginning at 10: 00 am - Seminar conversation continued - Summary of issues (Dr. Naugle) - Personal applications - Institutional implications - Brief orientation to next week's discussion (Dr. Naugle) - Conclude sharply at 12 noon - Special Institute lunches provided on May 22 and July 31 regularly with them to discuss their reports and findings.
+A meeting for an exchange of ideas; a conference, a conversation on salient intellectual topics.